sarsamurmu/reboost/README.md

 **NOTE:**
 1. Reboost only serves your scripts while developing, for production you've to bundle up your files by yourself using bundlers like Webpack, Rollup, etc.
-2. ~~For now, only ES modules are supported.~~ Reboost now supports CommonJS modules!

 ## Quickstart
 First, install it using npm as devDependency